What is Army ROTC?

 There is no military obligation for taking the 100 and 200 level courses.

-Incoming Freshmen - If you are an incoming freshman and are not on an Army ROTC scholarship when enrolling in classes at JMU, all you need to do is enroll in the MSCI 101 and MSCI 100 classes (each worth 1 credit) upon registering for classes for the FALL semester.
-If you are enrolling for the first time in the SPRING semester, you will need to register for the MSCI 101, 102 and 100 courses to get on track academically with the military science curriculum.
-Once enrolled in the 100 level classes, you will automatically be enrolled in ROTC.
+If you are an incoming freshman and are not on an Army ROTC scholarship when enrolling in classes at JMU, all you need to do is enroll in the MSCI 101 and MSCI 100 classes (each worth 1 credit) upon registering for classes for the FALL semester.
+Once enrolled in the 100 level classes, you are automatically enrolled in ROTC.
+If you are a scholarship winner, you will notified by the Enrollment Officer about which class sections to enroll in.
+Enrolling in the basic military science classes is the first step to earning a contract with ROTC.
+You must meet all other eligibility criteria in order to be a full contracted Cadet, and on your way to becoming a commissioned officer in the U.S. Army upon graduation.

 JMU’s nursing program develops the skills and inner- strength necessary to succeed in today’s health profession.
 Army ROTC enhances your undergraduate or graduate nursing education by providing the unique leadership and management training, along with the practical experience needed for success.
 In doing this, we increase that inner-strength while also developing the outer strength necessary to provide outstanding health care to service members and their families, at home and abroad, in times of peace and war.